Armenia: EIB and multi-donor fund E5P support energy efficiency refurbishment of kindergartens in Yerevan

-Six kindergartens in Yerevan to be refurbished for greater energy efficiency and earthquake resilience
+Six kindergartens in Yerevan are to be refurbished for greater energy efficiency and earthquake resilience

-The energy efficiency measures under €15 million financing packagewill help make up to 90 of kindergartens in Yerevan more comfortable and safe for children and their educators
+The energy efficiency measures under €15 million financing packagewill help make up to 90 of kindergartens in Yerevan more comfortable and safe for children and staff

-The children and staff at the Yerevan kindergartens will benefit from the improved facilities, such as better insulated walls, roofs and ceilings, new windows and doors, reinforced stairs, repaired heating, cooling and ventilation systems.
+The children and staff at the Yerevan kindergartens will benefit from improved facilities, such as better insulated walls, roofs and ceilings, new windows and doors, reinforced stairs and repaired heating, cooling and ventilation systems.
 The buildings will be adapted for people with locomotor disabilities.

 The six kindergartens are among the first of 90 kindergartens in the Armenian capital that will be refurbished to improve their energy efficiency, seismic stability and sanitary conditions in the context of the COVID-19 situation.
-The effort is a part of Yerevan Energy Efficiency Project worth €15 million, in which the EIB’s loan of €7 million is complemented by a €5 million grant from the E5P, technical assistance grant of €1 million from the Green Climate Fund (GCF) via UNDP and Yerevan Municipality’s own funds of €2 million.
+The effort is part of the Yerevan Energy Efficiency Project worth €15 million, in which an EIB loan of €7 million is being complemented by a €5 million grant from the E5P, a technical assistance grant of €1 million from the Green Climate Fund via the United Nations Development Programme (UNDP) and Yerevan Municipality’s own funds of €2 million.

-The E5P grants help Armenia improve energy efficiency, contributing to energy security and economic competitiveness, while having a positive impact on the environment.
-The European Union is the largest contributor to the E5P Fund in Armenia with €10 million pledged.
-Other contributors include Sweden (€7 million), Germany (€4 million), Norway, Denmark, Czech Republic, Poland, Finland, Slovak Republic, Lithuania and Taiwan Business EBRD TA Fund.
-Armenia is also a donor to E5P with a contribution of €1 million.
+The E5P grant will help Armenia improve energy efficiency, contributing to energy security and economic competitiveness, while having a positive impact on the environment.
+The European Union is the largest contributor to the E5P Fund in Armenia, with €10 million pledged.
+Other contributors include Sweden (€7 million), Germany (€4 million), Norway, Denmark, the Czech Republic, Poland, Finland, Slovakia, Lithuania and the Taiwan Business EBRD TA Fund.
+Armenia is also an E5P donor with a contribution of €1 million.

-On top of a much safer and caring environment, the EIB supported Yerevan Energy Efficiency Project will allow primary energy savings of 12 154 MWh a year, reduce CO2 emissions by 2 412 tonnes a year and significantly decrease other greenhouse gas emissions, adding to climate change mitigation.
+On top of a much safer and more comfortable environment, the EIB supported Yerevan Energy Efficiency Project will result in primary energy savings of 12 154 MWh a year, reduce CO2 emissions by 2 412 tonnes a year and significantly decrease other greenhouse gas emissions, contributing to climate change mitigation.

-EIB Vice-President Teresa Czerwińska, who is responsible for operations in Armenia, said:“As the EU’s climate bank, the EIB is happy to support energy efficiency refurbishment of kindergartens in Yerevan.
+EIB Vice-President Teresa Czerwińska, who is responsible for operations in Armenia, said:“As the EU climate bank, the EIB is happy to be supporting the energy efficiency refurbishment of kindergartens in Yerevan.
 Together with the EU supported E5P Fund and with the Green Climate Fund technical assistance implemented by UNDP, we are making a real difference for the people of Armenia.
-Comprehensive refurbishment of the buildings and seismic strengthening will bring safety and comfort to children and teaching staff, while also mitigating climate change through the various energy efficiency measures.
-This pilot project has a high demonstrative effect and the EIB stands ready to scale it up to other public buildings in Yerevan and also to other cities in Armenia”.
+The comprehensive refurbishment and seismic strenghtening of buildings will provide a safer and more comfortable environment for children and teaching staff, while also mitigating climate change through the various energy efficiency measures.
+This pilot project has a high demonstration effect and the EIB stands ready to scale it up to other public buildings in Yerevan and to other cities in Armenia”.